Falun Gong: Media campaign

-The Chinese government's campaign against Falun Gong was driven by large-scale propaganda through television, newspapers, radio and internet.
-The propaganda campaign focused on allegations that Falun Gong jeopardized social stability, was deceiving and dangerous, was anti-science and threatened progress, and argued that Falun Gong's moral philosophy was incompatible with a Marxist social ethic.
+The Chinese government's campaign against Falun Gong has been driven by large-scale propaganda through television, newspapers, radio and internet.
+The government labels Falun Gong as one of the "Five Poisons" and its propaganda campaign has focused on allegations that Falun Gong jeopardized social stability, was deceiving and dangerous, was anti-science and threatened progress, and argued that Falun Gong's moral philosophy was incompatible with a Marxist social ethic.

 China scholars Daniel Wright and Joseph Fewsmith stated that for several months after Falun Gong was outlawed, China Central Television's evening news contained little but anti-Falun Gong rhetoric, and that the government operation was "a study in all-out demonization".
-Falun Gong was compared to "a rat crossing the street that everyone shouts out to squash" by Beijing Daily; other officials said it would be a "long-term, complex and serious" struggle to "eradicate" Falun Gong.
+Falun Gong was compared to "a rat crossing the street that everyone shouts out to squash" by state-owned Beijing Daily; other officials said it would be a "long-term, complex and serious" struggle to "eradicate" Falun Gong.

 State propaganda initially used the appeal of scientific rationalism to argue that Falun Gong's worldview was in "complete opposition to science" and communism.
 For example, the People's Daily asserted on 27 July 1999, that the fight against Falun Gong "was a struggle between theism and atheism, superstition and science, idealism and materialism".
 Other editorials declared that Falun Gong's "idealism and theism" are "absolutely contradictory to the fundamental theories and principles of Marxism", and that the truth, kindness and forbearance' principle preached by [Falun Gong] has nothing in common with the socialist ethical and cultural progress we are striving to achieve."
 Suppressing Falun Gong was presented as a necessary step to maintaining the "vanguard role" of the CCP in Chinese society.

-Despite Party efforts, initial charges leveled against Falun Gong failed to elicit widespread popular support for the persecution of the group.
+Despite CCP efforts, initial charges leveled against Falun Gong failed to elicit widespread popular support for the persecution of the group.
 In the months following July 1999, the rhetoric in the state-run press escalated to include charges that Falun Gong was colluding with foreign, "anti-China" forces.
 In October 1999, three months after the persecution began, the People's Daily newspaper claimed Falun Gong as a xiejiao (邪教).
 A direct translation of that term is "heretical teaching", but during the anti-Falun Gong propaganda campaign was rendered as "evil cult" in English.
 According to a Washington Post report, it was Jiang Zemin who issued the order to label Falun Gong a "cult".
-In Mainland China, the term xiejiao has been used to target religious organizations that do not submit to Communist Party authority.
+In mainland China, the term xiejiao has been used to target religious organizations that do not submit to CCP authority.
+In late 2000, the government established the China Anti-Cult Association to oppose Falun Gong and certain other new religious movements.